Overview

 Choose the review period

 Use the date range controls at the top of the Dashboard to set the period you want to review.
+When you first open the Dashboard without a saved or shared date range, it starts at Year to date so the view covers the current calendar year up to today.
 Check the period before relying on:- Portfolio movement.

 - Recent transactions.